My Thyroid Relief

 Erythritol’s Role in Heart Attacks and Strokes

 I used to love baking desserts and adding artificial sweeteners like erythritol to my cakes, dark unsweetened chocolate, drinks, and yogurt, thinking I was making a healthier choice.
 However, my perspective on these sweeteners changed when a study revealed a link between erythritol and deadly health problems.
 I decided to investigate the potential adverse effects of erythritol on my well-being and its possible impact on my thyroid.
-Artificial sweeteners have gained immense popularity as a means to reduce sugar and calorie intake, especially among individuals conscious of their dietary choices.
-Regulatory agencies generally deem these sweeteners safe for consumption.
-However, concerns about their long-term health consequences continue to mount.
-Recent evidence has brought attention to a potential link between certain artificial sweeteners and cardiovascular problems, although researchers have not definitively established this connection.

 Erythritol, a commonly used artificial sweetener, has become a central topic of discussion.
-While small amounts of erythritol naturally occur in certain fruits and vegetables and our cells synthesize it as part of regular metabolic processes, its consumption as a sugar substitute greatly exceeds the levels found in natural foods.
+While small amounts of erythritol naturally occur in certain fruits and vegetables, and our cells synthesize it as part of regular metabolic processes, its consumption as a sugar substitute greatly exceeds the levels found in natural foods.
 Erythritol falls under the sweeteners category known as “sugar alcohols,” but Nutrition Facts labels typically do not list it separately with its specific quantity.

 The Study’s Investigation on Erythritol

 A research team led by Dr. Stanley Hazen at the Cleveland Clinic, funded by the NIH, investigated the connection between erythritol and heart attacks and strokes.
 Their initial study involving over 1,000 participants looked for compounds in the blood that could predict future heart-related risks.
 Over three years, they monitored significant adverse cardiovascular events, such as heart attacks, strokes, and deaths.
 The researchers published the results in Nature Medicine on February 27, 2023.
 The study showed that an increased risk of cardiovascular events was linked to higher levels of erythritol and related artificial sweeteners.
-To confirm these findings, the researchers studied two more groups of nearly 3,000 individuals in the United States and Europe.
-They also developed a method to distinguish erythritol from similar compounds better.
-These additional studies confirmed the association between erythritol and cardiovascular events.
-Individuals with the highest erythritol levels (top 25%) were approximately twice as likely to experience cardiovascular events over three years as those with the lowest levels (bottom 25%).

 To understand how erythritol influences these health risks, the researchers conducted experiments involving human platelets, which are crucial components in blood clotting.
 They exposed these platelets to the artificial sweetener erythritol.
 They observed that this exposure increased the platelets’ responsiveness to signals that trigger blood clotting.
 Moreover, the researchers conducted experiments with mice, where they increased the levels of erythritol in their bloodstream.
 This elevation in erythritol levels in the blood had a notable effect: it accelerated the formation of blood clots within the vessels and increased the likelihood of arteries becoming blocked.
 These experiments shed light on how erythritol might promote blood clotting and contribute to the risk of health issues such as heart attacks and strokes.